Why We Exist

-What makes us a Social Enterprise
+what makes us a social enterprise

 If bereaved parents are supported and cared for by friends and family in meaningful ways, this will likely reduce the feelings of isolation and depression following the traumatic experience of miscarriage.

-Sweet Peanuts aims to change the social perception of miscarriage and how bereaved parents can be supported by friends, family, and medical professionals.
+Sweet Peanuts aims to change the social perception of miscarriage and how parents can be supported by friends, family, and medical professionals.
 Many studies show the need for improved support following a miscarriage, particularly from healthcare professionals.
-We also aim to connect the grieving family with counselling and bereavement support that is specific to miscarriage and pregnancy loss as very few women actively seek support for themselves.
+We also aim to connect the grieving family with counselling and bereavement support that is specific to miscarriage and pregnancy loss as very few women and parents actively seek support for themselves.

 Evans, L., Lloyd, D., Considine, R. and Hancock, L. 2002.
 Contrasting views of staff and patients regarding psychosocial care for Australian women who miscarry: A hospital based study.
 Australian and New Zealand Journal of Obstetrics and Gynaecology, 42(2): 155–160.